vincentmakes/ComfoSense-Touch/README.md

 ## What to use : Hardware Components

-Prerequisites:

-* Specifically the Waveshare ESP32S3 4 inch Touch display Dev Board (contains an embedded CAN transceiver): https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4
+1. Specifically the Waveshare ESP32S3 4 inch Touch display Dev Board (contains an embedded CAN transceiver): https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4
+Watchout that Waveshare also has a 4.3in device which wouldn't work for this project, both from a power and lack of CAN transceiver pov.

+2. Optionnally: two SMD resistors, size 0402 (0R or a wire and a 100k value) in order for the dimming feature to work (see Dimming section for more details.)

 See Power section for more details, but tldr; the device can be installed in place of the ComfoSense controller.